 “Do not wait until the conditions are perfect to begin.
 Beginning makes the conditions perfect.”

 Which is why I started 2016 by making some drastic decisions in my life.
 I needed to break the patterns that made me feel as if I am just going through the motions because I was feeling very lifeless inside.
 When the time came for me to share my plans with the world, I felt happy and scared all at the same time.
 I had a plan that I thought would work out.
 But like most things in life, nothing ever follows the plan you set out for yourself.
 Everything will go the way it’s meant to go.

 And so I cut my hair the weekend before I announced my plans to the world

 Not that changing my hairstyle would influence the outcome of my year.
-But symbolically, I needed to cut my hair to get rid of all that I may still be holding onto over the last half decade.
+But symbolically, I needed to cut my hair to get rid of all that I may still be holding onto over the last half-decade.

-Then I did some traveling
+Then I did some travelling